-2.3 Developer Documentation
+2.3 Contributors documentation

-This section contains all information needed for people who wants to contribute to GC3Pie.
+This section contains information needed by people who want to contribute code to GC3Pie.

 2.3.1 Contributing to GC3Pie

 First of all, thanks for wanting to contribute to GC3Pie!
 GC3Pie is an open-ended endeavour, and we're always looking for new ideas, suggestions, and new code.
 (And also, for fixes to bugs old and new ;-))